Inference Time Policy Optimization for Offline RL with Differentiable World Models: Experiments

 \textbf{Generative Model Baselines.} We also compare against generative model based approaches to Offline RL.
 Decision Transformer (DT) casts offline RL as return conditioned sequence modeling and predicts actions with a Transformer conditioned on the desired return and history \cite{chen2021decisiontransformer}.
 Trajectory Transformer (TT) models trajectories as sequences and plans by decoding high reward trajectories under the learned sequence model \cite{janner2021trajectorytransformer}.
 MOPO learns a dynamics model from offline data and optimizes a policy in the learned model while penalizing rewards using model uncertainty to discourage exploiting model errors \cite{yu2020mopo}.
 MOReL constructs a pessimistic surrogate MDP that transitions to an absorbing state in regions where the model is unreliable, then learns a policy within this conservative MDP \cite{kidambi2020morel}.
 MBOP performs model predictive planning in a learned dynamics model while constraining candidate action sequences with a behavior prior and extending the horizon with a value estimate \cite{argenson2021mbop}.
 Finally, Diffuser learns a diffusion model over trajectories and plans by iterative denoising with flexible conditioning, so sampling corresponds to generating high reward behavior consistent with the constraints \cite{janner2022diffuser}.
-Table~\ref{tab:selected_methods_mujoco_mpcwdwm} shows that $\MPCwDWM$ consistently outperforms prior generative model based offline RL approaches across all three dataset types.
-In particular, $\MPCwDWM$ achieves the best average score and improves substantially over average score of $94.4$ and beats the existing diffusion based planning baseline Diffuser which acheives an average score of $77.5$
+Since prior generative-model baselines report MuJoCo results on a subset of D4RL tasks, we use the same evaluation subset for a direct comparison.
+Table~\ref{tab:selected_methods_mujoco_mpcwdwm} shows that $\DiffMPC$ consistently outperforms prior generative model based offline RL approaches across all environments.
+In particular, $\DiffMPC$ achieves the best average score of $94.4$, outperforming Diffuser at $77.5$.